oneminch/Notes/DevOps.md

-- **What?**
+## Intro

 - automated and repeatable
 - a culture of strong collab b/n Dev & Ops
 - a set of practices aimed at improving time-to-market
-    - should work in harmony with [[Agile]] practices
+- should work in harmony with Agile practices

-- **4 Key Principles**:
+## 4 Key Principles**

 - ==Automation of the [[SDLC|Software Development Lifecycle]]==: This includes automating testing, builds, releases, and the provisioning of development environments to increase efficiency and reduce errors.
 - ==Collaboration and communication==: DevOps encourages cross-functional teams to work together closely, share responsibilities, and communicate frequently to reduce inefficiencies and improve the quality of services provided to customers.
 - ==Incremental development and rapid delivery==: DevOps focuses on incremental development and rapid delivery of software, allowing teams to respond quickly to customer needs and build competitive advantage.
 - ==Monitoring and feedback loops==: DevOps practices include monitoring and logging to ensure the quality of application updates and infrastructure changes, allowing teams to reliably deliver at a more rapid pace while maintaining control and preserving compliance.

-- **Notes:**
+## Notes

 - Some tasks in DevOps practices are shifted from IT to developers.
 - DevOps can create new requirements, such as tooling support.
 - The removal of oversight from deployments can create risk for organizations.
 - Enabling DevOps practices often requires organizational change.
 - Automation is not necessarily required to implement DevOps practices.
 - Resource cost is important to DevOps practices

-- **Collaboration**
+## Collaboration

 - the most important aspect of DevOps practices
 - shared responsibility b/n devs and ops personnel for incident handling
 - consistent practices for both devs and ops personnel

-- **Practices**
+## Practices

-    - During release organizations care about:
+- During release, organizations care about:
     - collab with customers and stakeholders
     - packaging assets and service components
     - tracking deployment packages
     - can include automation to provide consistent feedback and deployments

-- **Why?**
+## Why?

 - Reduce errors
 - Catch bugs before deployment
 - Reproduceable deployment
 - Faster code delivery
 - Reduce money, time, customer costs that come with potential release failures
 - Easier scaling due to automation
 - Frequent releases
 - Limited capacity of Ops staff
     - reduce the need for dedicated operations personnel
     - automating many of the tasks formerly done by operations
     - having developers assume a portion of the remainder
 - Coordination between devs and ops personnel

+---

 - During a release process, organizations care about:
     - collaboration with customers and stakeholders,
     - packaging assets and service components,